-Frenchman starts hunger strike by Olympic Stadium in desperate bid to see his kids
+Frenchman starts hunger strike by Tokyo Olympic Stadium in desperate bid to see his kids

 He started the hunger strike to put pressure on Macron to live up to his promise, should the French president attend the Opening Ceremonies of the Olympics on July 23.
 By then, he calculates, his health will be beginning to fail, giving Macron only a few days or a week to “make a choice.”

-“I believe I have an obligation to my children,” said Fichot.
-“With the current system, I know I am not going to see them again, so I have nothing to lose any more.”
+“I believe I have an obligation to my children,” Fichot said.
+“With the current system, I know I am not going to see them again, so I have nothing to lose anymore.”

 Fichot is camped just outside Sendagaya train station, just 300 yards from the newly rebuilt National Stadium, as close as he could get to the site of the Opening Ceremonies given the roadblocks around the venue.

-He is in sight of a small police station, and officers have already visited him three times, the first at 4 a.m. this morning, and once as he was meeting The Washington Post Sunday afternoon.
+He is in sight of a small police station, and officers have already visited him three times, the first at 4 a.m.
+Sunday, and once as he was meeting The Washington Post that afternoon.

-Officers claimed they were worried Fichot’s campaign might upset Japanese nationalists, and had already received some complaints.
-They expressed concerns the protest might be “loud,” although Fichot has no megaphone, and is simply sitting by a pillar, conducting occasional media interviews.
+Officers claimed they were worried Fichot’s campaign might upset Japanese nationalists, and they had already received some complaints.
+They expressed concerns the protest might be “loud,” although Fichot has no megaphone and is simply sitting by a pillar, conducting occasional media interviews.

 But in the end, they couldn’t find fault with his peaceful sit-in.
-After they left an elderly Japanese couple approached to express their support.
+After they left, an elderly Japanese couple approached to express their support.

-In Japan, hundreds of thousands of Japanese fathers lose access to their children, with mothers are also sometimes among the victims, and some are now beginning to come forward in public.
+In Japan, hundreds of thousands of fathers lose access to their children, with mothers also sometimes among the victims, and some are now beginning to come forward in public.
 Hundreds of American parents married to Japanese nationals have suffered the same fate, and have won support in Congress for their efforts to put pressure on the Japanese authorities to allow them to see their children.

 Japan’s government says its rules are in the best interests of children, allowing them to settle down with one parent when marriages end badly.

-Many child psychologists disagree, saying kids who grow up without the love and support of one of their parent often feel abandoned, have lower self-esteem, and suffer from depression and behavioral problems.
+Many child psychologists disagree, saying children who grow up without the love and support of one of their parents often feel abandoned, have lower self-esteem, and suffer from depression and behavioral problems.

-A Japanese court ordered Fichot to pay his wife half his income, backdating the award to the date she left and effectively forcing him to sell their Tokyo home to cover mortgage payments.
+A Japanese court ordered Fichot to pay his wife half of his income, backdating the award to the date she left and effectively forcing him to sell their Tokyo home to cover mortgage payments.
 But it declined to make any enforceable demand on her to grant him access to their children

 “This is my last resort,” Fichot said.
 “I have lost everything.
 I lost my home, I lost my savings paying legal fees and private detectives.
 I lost my job recently.
 I am the only thing I have left to give.”